Opentrons/opentrons/api/docs/source/index.rst

     Use the Opentrons API's containers and instruments

-    Add a 96 well plate, and place it in slot 'B1'
-    Add a 200uL tip rack, and place it in slot 'A1'
+    Add a 96 well plate, and place it in slot 'B1' of the robot deck Add a 200uL tip rack, and place it in slot 'A1' of the robot deck

     Add a 200uL pipette to axis 'b', and tell it to use that tip rack

-    Transfer 100uL from the plate's 'A1' well to it's 'A2' well
+    Transfer 100uL from the plate's 'A1' well to it's 'B2' well

 If we were to rewrite this with the Opentrons API, it would look like the following: